xonsh/xonsh/docs/tutorial_hist.rst

     >>> history gc --size 1 month

-Exciting Techinical Detail: Lazy JSON
+Exciting Technical Detail: Lazy JSON
 =====================================
 So now you know how to inspect, run, and remove history.
 But what *is* a history file exactly?
 While xonsh history files are JSON formatted, and they do have the structure indicated at the